encentric/express-react-js/README.md

 A template repo for a server side rendered node.js web app using express and react for views

 Additional aspects:
-  - Bulma for css+sass but easily replaceable
+  - tailwinds for css+sass but easily replaceable
   - Babel for nextgen js in the browser, typescript for type checking only (no emit/compile)
   - Webpack for bundling client side js and css
   - Dev inner loop including watch for changes